How Currency Trading Works in India

-How does currency trading work in India?
+How does Forex trading work in India?

 Currency markets, or the foreign exchange markets, also known as the forex market, is the largest financial market in the world, bigger than even the stock market.
 There exist certain factors which happen to be unique to the forex market and in this article, we will understand how currency trading works in India.